 Each kind of gas will be connected to the manifold through a “pigtail” or semi-flexible hose or tubing with the appropriate fittings to match the kind of gas being used.
 These pigtails must be the special copper tubing if a manifold supplies oxygen.
 Other gases will use reinforced rubber or plastic hoses.
 Usually, four or more cylinders connect at one time to the manifold, and each connection point has a one-way check valve so the cylinders can be changed without lowering the pressure of the whole system.
 The gas flowing from the cylinders goes to an alarm-equipped pressure regulator, where there is a mechanical valve to allow isolation of the system and a visible gauge before the gas goes into the house piping.

 The infographic below shows most of the requirements for a manifold room as described by NFPA 99-2012.

 Medical Gas Alarm Systems

-Medical gas alarm systems can vary in what they report and measure, NFPA and other agencies set the minimum standards, but with current technologies many alarm panels display more than the minimum requirements.
-Medical gas alarm panels come in three general descriptions or level of protection:
+Medical gas alarm systems can vary in what they report and measure.
+NFPA and agencies set the minimum standards, but with current technologies, many alarm panels display more than the minimum requirements.
+Medical gas alarm panels come in three general descriptions or levels of protection: